John Vucetich to Present at Michigan Tech Research Forum

 The Michigan Tech Research Forum was developed to showcase and celebrate the work of Michigan Tech researchers and to strengthen collaborations and communication in our community.

-It is a privilege and honor to announce Associate Professor John Vucetich (SFRES) was selected from nominees across campus as the Fall 2017 Distinguished Lecturer.
+It is a privilege and honor to announce Professor John Vucetich (SFRES) was selected from nominees across campus as the Fall 2017 Distinguished Lecturer.

 Vucetich was nominated by Terry Sharik, dean of the School of Forest Resources and Environmental Science, and was selected from a highly competitive pool of candidates.